nimaniarad/P-Value/PValues.md

 If you are like that, we are on the same page.
 I hate those conceptual things that bring nothing but more complexity to the issue.
-Personally, I love simple examples, kinda story ones that give us the real and simple concept behind the scene.
+Personally, I love simple examples, kinda story ones that give us the simple concept behind the scene.
 So, let’s go for it with an example.
 I hope you find it useful.

-Imagine you have a friend named Jimmy that goes to a specific bar every Friday night and drink a lot.
-He brings a lot of friends with himself too.
-He goes other nights too, but you are not sure about it.
-The bar owner asks you to find out if Jimmy is playing a key role in increasing their profit on Friday nights much more than other busy nights there like Saturdays.
-When you collecting the data, you got a distribution of revenue based on the number of drinks.
-You find out because of Jimmy, they make much more money on Friday nights.
-The bar owner asks you he sometimes sees Jimmy on other nights too, would you tell me if Jimmy can play a key role on other nights too?
-You are going to say to the owner that no, just Friday nights and Jimmy roles are not significant on other nights.
-What are you saying is there is a slight chance that you can find Jimmy here at other nights, but he is here on Friday nights and making more money for you!
-So, Jimmy is playing a key role in the bar profit even if you consider other nights too.
-So, it is not by chance that Jimmy brings more money for the bar, however, we cannot find him on other nights.
-It means P-Values for Jimmy would be close to zero for other nights but he plays a key role in making more money for the bar.
+Imagine we have a friend named Jimmy.
+He goes to a specific bar with his friends every Friday night and they drink a lot!
+He goes to the bat other nights too, but occasionally.

+The bar owner asks us to find out if **Jimmy** is playing a **key role** in increasing their **profit**!

+When we analyzing the data, we make a distribution of revenue based on the number of drinks.
+We find out because of Jimmy, they make much more money on Friday nights.
+The bar owner tells us that he sometimes sees Jimmy on other nights too, so, would you tell me if having Jimmy on other nights is important or not?

+When we look at our analysis, we came to an understanding that **Jimmy’s roles are not that important on other nights**.
+We are gonna say "Sir, as there is a slight chance that you can find Jimmy here at other nights, but because of Friday nights, he is real a moneymaker!

+So, Jimmy is playing a key role in the bar’s profit even if you consider other nights too!
+It is not by chance that Jimmy brings more money for the bar, despite the fact that we cannot see him on other nights.
+It means **P-Value for Jimmy would be close to zero for Friday nights** and he plays a key role in making more money for the bar.

+We can make a Normal Distribution of Jimmy’s presence at the bar.
+Friday nights would be at the middle.
+When we do simple regression for Profit vs Jimmy on Friday nights, his P-value would be close to zero as it means this is not just a luck that he increases the bar’s profit.

+Is it a good example or what?!